 A lot of us tend to purchase and use digital technology without thinking about the consequences.
-Once we engage with tech, we get to experience the benefits that technology provides, and start engaging with it more.
+Once we engage with tech, we get to experience the benefits that technology provides and start engaging with it more.
 Until it becomes hard to distinguish between the time and attention digital tech consumes and the benefits that technology gives.
-The smartphone, for instance, promised to make us so much more efficient, informed and productive.
+The smartphone, for instance, promises to make us so much more efficient, informed and productive.
 Which in so many ways it has.
 But, in so many ways it steals our time, distracts us, keeps us awake and keeps us preoccupied.

 If you had to count the number of digital devices you engage with daily (including your smart meter, smartwatch, smartphone, laptop, etc) you may be surprised at how many devices you juggle.
 Or it may be that you are not at all surprised yet may feel slightly beholden to check and engage with them on a regular basis.

 Many people advocate taking a ‘digital detox’.
 The problem with a detox (complete abstinence from technology for a certain period of time), is that once that detox time is completed, we tend to revert to old habits – despite being adamant at the end of the detox period not to do so.

 Digital decluttering should be about taking a more strategic (and then tactical) approach to how you use digital technology.
 Maximising the benefits and minimising the negative impact is an individual decision and depends on your job and home-based responsibilities.
 Making a choice to spend more physical time and mental energy with physically present people has greater (physical and mental) health benefits than spending time and mental energy with ‘digital people’.

 Much like any project involving minimalism, a better option is to reduce the amount of technology available to use.
 In an interview with Jordan Harbinger, Cal Newport (a computer scientist trained at MIT) talks through his insights into Digital Decluttering.